davidmigloz/langchain_dart/packages/vertex_ai/README.md

 The `VertexAIGenAIClient` delegates authentication to the [googleapis_auth](https://pub.dev/packages/googleapis_auth) package.

-To create an instance of the Vertex AI API client, you need to provide an [`AuthClient`](https://pub.dev/documentation/googleapis_auth/latest/googleapis_auth/AuthClient-class.html) instance.
+To create an instance of `VertexAIGenAIClient` you need to provide an [`AuthClient`](https://pub.dev/documentation/googleapis_auth/latest/googleapis_auth/AuthClient-class.html) instance.